Leytton/ThinkJD/README_EN.md

 # 1 Project

 `ThinkJD`, also known as `ThinkJDBC`, an easy and powerful open source JDBC library.
-You can operate the database with one line of Java code,just like the M method of `ThinkPHP` framework.
+You can operate the database with one line  code of Java,just like the M method of `ThinkPHP` framework.

 **Quick Start:**